LIAAD/KeywordExtractor-Datasets/README.md

 <!--| [__KWTweet__](#KWTweet)         | EN       | Tweets          | Misc.         | 7736  | 31759 (4.12)         | 19.79           | 7.87%          |-->

 <br><br>

-Following are the datasets and the original papers which proposed them.

 <a name="110"></a>
 ### 110-PT-BN-KP